imjyotiraditya/echoir-tidal-api/README.md

 ## Token Refresh

 Tokens are automatically refreshed when they expire.
 The API handles token management internally.
+If KV limits are reached, tokens will be refreshed using Redis (if configured).

 If you need to regenerate tokens manually (e.g., if they become invalid), run:

 ```bash
 npm run generate-tokens
 ```

+## Troubleshooting

+### Redis Connection Issues

+If you see errors related to Redis connection:

+1. Check your Upstash credentials in `wrangler.toml`
+2. Verify your Upstash database is active
+3. Test the Redis connection in the storage status API

+### KV Limit Reached

+If you see errors about KV limits:

+1. Check the storage status API for current usage
+2. Set `STORAGE_PREFERENCE` to "auto" to enable Redis fallback
+3. Consider upgrading your Cloudflare plan for higher KV limits

+### Storage Not Switching Automatically

+If the system doesn't switch to Redis automatically:

+1. Check that `STORAGE_PREFERENCE` is set to "auto"
+2. Verify Redis is properly configured
+3. Check for errors in the storage status API

 ## Security Considerations